SpencerNorris/SuperPACs/client/README.md

 The webpack dev server proxies requests that are sent to `api/`.
 To set the server that it points to set the environment variable `API_SERVER`, the default value used is `http://localhost:8000`.
+We recommend running the Docker container for this, with the `API_SERVER` enviroment variable pointing to the Django server in Docker.

 This is the point at which you can begin developing.
 Any changed made will update in real time and automatically refresh the browser window.